DCWelch/parkrun-event-co-director/README.md

 # parkrun Event Co-Director

-parkrun event data organizer and summarizer.
+parkrun event data organizer and summarizer:
-Pulls data from the parkrun website for a specific event, saves it in .csv files on your local machine, and creates some visualizations.
+ - Pulls data from the parkrun website for a specific parkrun
+ - Saves event-specific, event summary, per-parkrunner, and age group data breakdowns in .csv files on your local machine
+ - Creates some visualizations

+## How to Use

 ## Directory Structure